 Things to Consider

-Think about the area where you live.
-Are there neighbours nearby you know and trust to help your child in case of an emergency?
-Or are they mostly strangers?
-Do you live on a busy street with lots of traffic?
-Or is it a quiet area?
-Is there a lot of crime in or near your neighbourhood?
+Consider the region in which you now reside.
+Is there a neighbouring community that you are familiar with and trust to assist your child in the event of an emergency?
+Or do most of them not know each other?
+Do you live on a street that has a lot of foot and vehicle traffic?
+Or is it a tranquil area?
+Is there a high rate of criminal activity in your neighbourhood or the surrounding area?

 - Does your child show signs of responsibility with things like homework, household chores, and following directions?